-A course designed for middle grades teacher candidates which explore theories and the practical application of developmentally appropriate best practices in assessing student learning and classroom management strategies.
+A course designed for middle grades teacher candidates which explores theories and the practical application of developmentally appropriate best practices in classroom management strategies.

 EDU 323: Creative Arts and Technology

 A course which provides opportunities for early childhood teacher candidates to familiarize themselves with the basic elements, concepts, and techniques associated with creative arts and technology.
 Emphasis is on integrating creative expression and technology across the curriculum.